ramajayam-CA/TallyConnector-CharteredAccountant/README.md

 # TallyConnector-CharteredAccountant
 This is a Paid version of TDL for Chartered Accountants @  5000 Rs

+TDL Order and Preview of data is [Here](https://docs.google.com/forms/d/e/1FAIpQLSe_MLymF1eeP1EBItPzBizqOcOZ1Fm-xTPFxHZTIu4PzycZRg/viewform)

-The TDL Helps to Get Around 90 % of the Data in Tally to Excel in quick seconds
+This TDL Helps to Get Around 90 % of the Data in Tally to Excel in quick seconds